QualiChain/consortium/README.md

 * Press submit.
 * Close the Consortium Application.

 3. Now another HEI will vote in favor of the new HEI joining the consortium.
-Open the ``accounts.txt`` and choose another HEI account to get a different voter.
+Open the ``accounts.txt`` file and choose another HEI account to get a different voter.
 * Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
 * Run ``npm start``

-4. Notice how now you can vote on the registration of a new HEI.
-Since the threshold value is 2 by default, a positive vote will make this poll successful.
+* Now you can vote on the registration of a new HEI by clicking on it.
+* Since the threshold value is 2 by default, a positive vote will make this poll successful.
+If you open the application again you will see the admission of the HEI is no longer pending.

 ### Testing (Cancel HEI)
 1. Remove a HEI of the Consortium in the "Cancel HEI" form.
 Test this functionality by opening the ``accounts.txt`` file and choosing one of the HEI accounts to remove from the consortium.